jjgoings/trump-covid-briefings/README.md

 It's interesting to note the spike in Trump's positivity on April 24.
 Was he really more positive than usual?
 The model suggests so &mdash; and he was!

 POLITICO noticed then same thing, and [ran an article about it](https://www.politico.com/news/2020/04/24/trumps-coronavirus-briefing-207563).
-After getting rebuked the day before for touting sunlight and ingesting Lysol as a cure for COVID-19, Trump took a more conventional approach.
+After getting rebuked the day before for claiming sunlight and ingesting Lysol as a cure for COVID-19, Trump took a more conventional approach.
 In this particular briefing, he didn't bash any political opponents, didn't talk about any unproven cures, or argue with reporters.
 He only predicted quick economic turnaround.
 The article states:

 > For a ritual that in recent days has displayed some the trappings of a political rally, the most unusual thing about the briefing was how conventional it was ...
 There was no touting of unproven remedies, no swipes at political foes; only prediction of a swift economic rebound, praise for governors who are rolling out plans to reopen their states and updates on his administration's public health and economic response to the crisis that has killed more than 50,000 Americans.
 (POLITICO 04/24/2020)